 If the income from the sponsors provides a profit to the organizer and the organizer is an association/society of healthcare professionals (e.g., medical society) the profit must be repaid to the respective sponsors.
 This is due to the fact that general sponsorships may not be granted to individual healthcare professionals, cf. below.
-In contrast, there is no requirement that any profit is repaid when the sponsorship is given to actors who are not healthcare professionals, including medical societies, such as "Dagens Medicin", as the prohibition against giving financial benefits only applies to healthcare professionals.
+In contrast, there is no requirement that any profit is repaid when the sponsorship is given to actors who are not healthcare professionals, such as "Dagens Medicin", as the prohibition against giving financial benefits only applies to healthcare professionals including medical societies, which are considered an association of individual healthcare professionals.